 2b₁ = b₂

-This means that the system only has a solution if b₂ = 2b₁.
+In plain terms, the system only has a solution if b₂ = 2b₁.
 If b₂ ≠ 2b₁, the system has no solution.
-Therefore, the matrix B is not invertible because it does not have a unique solution for every vector b.
+So, the matrix B is not invertible because it does not have a unique solution for every vector b Worth keeping that in mind.
+Practical, not theoretical..

 Practical Applications